 Edmonton is quickly becoming a hotspot for young families.
-Not only are there jobs in the city, but there’s also a glut of affordable housing.
+Not only are there jobs in the city, but there’s also a glut of cheap and affordable housing.

 The only challenge is the crime rate, which is on the high side in the city in general and in certain neighbourhoods in particular.
 To avoid as many issues as possible, stick to safe family-friendly areas with lower crime rates, like the neighbourhoods on this list.